live-wire/journal/README.md

 > "Obstacle is the way" - Marcus Aurelius

 ---
+`Dec 11, 2020`
+#### Postman on Steroids
+- Test your APIs in style with ease.
+- Use Collection Runners for sending a particular request multiple times (iterations).
+- Also possible to send requests with variables that can be sent via a CSV.
+- It is also possible to chaining requests for parsing response from one request and using the response to create variables to use for the upcoming requests.
+This can help build test suites.

+---
+`Oct 13, 2020`
+#### Kerberos
+- Kerberos is a network authentication software that allows safe client-server authentication even on non safe protocols.
+- Client applications must authenticate themselves when communicating with (almost) any Hadoop service.
+-

+---
 `Oct 8, 2020`
 #### Rock the JVM - Advanced Scala
+- Added some tutorial implementations [here](https://github.com/anandkanav92/scala-tuts).

 #### Java read files in resources folder
 ```